Meikay/remote_jobs/README.md

 ## Usage

+1. Type 'yes' to see a list of the top 100 jobs from remoteok.io
-1. Type in a number of the job you would like more information on in the CLI.
+2. Type in the number of the job you would like more information on in the CLI.

 ## Development